openordu/ordu-ui/src/posts/volume-and-elements.md

 # Ignored
 ## Troubles

+I have been having issues with volume.
+It was taking 11 hours to build the static site using `nodejs` with the PCE files added.
+I was trying to make the sidebar contain all the pce elements thinking that'd make one tree for the app to traverse.
+Instead of that, what happens is the sidebar object is regenerated per page so when I told it to have 3000 elements on 3000 pages it took 11 hours.
+It was fixed by switching to alphabetical indexes in the sidebar instead of every item.
+The build went down to 30 minutes, went down by 10.5 hours.

-I can run `yarn docs:dev` or `vuepress dev src` just fine, except when I add 3000 or so pages from topics.
-Webpack uses more memory than I have.
-Especially when I put all 3000 of those pages as links in a collapsible sidebar.
+I was able to run `yarn docs:dev` or `vuepress dev src` just fine and load pages, so the problem wasn't obvious until deployment.
+I switched to vuepress2 a la vuepress-theme-hope2 because during previous builds webpack used more memory than I have, while the new version uses vite to render pages letting go of memory as it goes.
 Woops.
-I reduced my woes by switching to vuepress 2, vuepress-theme-hope2, and only having the volume titles(e.g. A, B, C, etc) in the sidebar.
-The browser tools performance, networking, and lighthouse tabs perform better now and within tolerable limits.
+The browser tools tabs `performance`, `networking`, and `lighthouse` perform better now and within tolerable limits.